Teacher indicted on child porn charges

 After learning of the indictment, Mesa Public Schools said Cummins was sent home and placed on administrative leave.

-His future with the district dependends on the outcome of the investigation.
+His future with the district depends on the outcome of the investigation.

 Also, Cummins was ordered to not be on the grounds of Mountain View High School and ordered to stay with his mother.